p-n-lab/first-proj/README.md

 # first-proj
-this is my first Git repo
+this is my first Git repo.
 Author - Priyabrata Nayak